Anal Cancer: Frequently Asked Questions

 Multiple sex partners

-Anal intercourse, especially if it is unprotected
+Anal intercourse, especially if it’s unprotected

-Having a weakened immune system
+A weakened immune system

 Repeated inflammation in the anal region

 What are the symptoms of anal cancer?

 These are the most common symptoms of anal cancer:

 Bleeding from the rectum